Recent Posts

 teen suffering from OCD (obsessive compulsive disorder)

 The adolescent and teenage years are a challenging phase of life.
 During this time, it is fairly common for youth to develop certain habits and quirks in an attempt to manage the various stressors.
-Yet for some, these individual “quirks” can indicate the presence of a more significant issue – obsessive-compulsive disorder.
+Yet, for some, these individual “quirks” can indicate the presence of a more significant issue – obsessive-compulsive disorder.
+Experiencing OCD symptoms can significantly impact teenagers, making it crucial to recognize these symptoms early.

 What is OCD?

 OCD, or obsessive-compulsive disorder, is a mental health disorder marked by uncontrollable and recurring thoughts (obsessions) and behaviors (compulsions).
+Historically, OCD was classified within anxiety disorders, but its classification has evolved over time due to new research highlighting its differences from other anxiety disorders.
 The thoughts associated with obsessive-compulsive disorder fuel the urge to act out certain behavior(s) over and over again.
 OCD tends to affect all areas of a person’s life, and when it comes to adolescents and teenagers, this means school life, social life, home life, and personal life.
-In this guide, we will cover the signs, symptoms, causes and treatment for OCD in teens, and what you can do as a parent, to help.
+In this guide, we will cover the signs, symptoms, causes, and treatment for OCD in teens and what you can do as a parent to help.

 Obsessions